Hello and welcome fellow earthling!

 A note about AI

 Technology is not separate from nature — all tools, including AI, rely on the same Earth-bound resources that sustain life.
 Anything we build exists in relationship with water, energy, land, labour, and ecosystems.
+I’m really interested in the topic of AI, particularly in how it can be used for good.
+I don’t see it as something to fear and reject, but as something to guide wisely.
 With the technology accelerating exponentially, I felt the need to address it here.
 Read my full AI manifesto.

 Follow me